Offer Popup Image

 Selecting a design pattern

-Choose the right automation framework design pattern for your mobile application testing, such as Page Object Model, Keyword-Driven, Data-Driven, Behavior-Driven, etc., that can enhance the readability, maintainability, and scalability of your test code.
+Choose the right automation framework pattern for your mobile application testing, such as Page Object Model, Keyword-Driven, Data-Driven, Behavior-Driven development, etc., that can enhance the readability, maintainability, and scalability of your test code.

 Here is an example of a simple Login BDD test scenario for a mobile app using Cucumber and Appium: